DimaBir/bitmap/README.md

 # Bitmap Data Structure

-This program provides a simple yet efficient implementation for managing a bitmap, a data structure that efficiently represents a set of boolean flags or bits.
+This is a data structure that efficiently represents a bitmap.
+Also API implementation for bitmap.

 ## Features